NEW YORK CITY: A DETAILED ITINERARY TO A SOLO EXPERIENCE

 PLACES TO EAT: A foodie’s journal

 When in NYC, unapologetically eat all the pizza, bagels, and pasta you can eat.
 I’m recommending these places because I tried most of them, and I loved them.
-Without a doubt, NYC prices aren’t a joke, but there’s a price point for everyone on these menus.

 This wraps up my guide to the perfect trip in NYC as a solo traveler.
 With this line-up, you’ll experience the heart of the City as it welcomes you with open arms.
 Be sure to grab your ‘New York Pass’ through Go City and schedule a few of these activities on each day.
 NYC GO also has tons of resources you can pull from, from BROOKLYN IN ONE DAY to THE BLACK EXPERIENCE IN NYC and more!